Hypericum

 St John’s wort (Hypericum perforatum)

 Hippocrates and Dioscorides first documented the use of hypericum in the fifth century BC.
-Believing it would release evil spirits from the body that caused symptoms of depression, neurosis and anxiety, the herb was used prolifically in ancient Greek medicine.
-Later it was named St John’s wort (“wort” means plant of worth) in old English, reputedly after St John the Baptist.
-The flowers are said to bloom on the anniversary of his birth – with the red oil being his blood.
+Ancient Greek physicians used the herb prolifically, believing it released evil spirits that caused depression, neurosis, and anxiety.
+Later, people named it St John’s wort (“wort” meaning a plant of worth) in Old English, reportedly after St John the Baptist.
+According to tradition, the flowers bloom on his birthday, and the red oil represents his blood.

 The Hypericum perforatum plant is a tall, upright plant with bright-yellow flowers.
 Native to Europe, Asia and Africa, it was introduced into Australia in the 1880s.
 Today, farmers are harvesting the noxious weed with Australia expecting to provide up to 20 per cent of the global supply.